K2's Budgeting and Forecasting Tools and Techniques

 Instructional delivery method: Group-live demo and discussion using color computer projection – laptop friendly, with access to demonstration files

-Prerequisites: Fundamental knowledge of Microsoft Office Excel 2007 or newer
+Prerequisites: Fundamental knowledge of Microsoft Office Excel 2013 newer

 Program level: Intermediate